twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **CurrentTransformProgram.xml** – Used when opening Transform Programs in `TTRANSFORMFORM`.
 The window will appear empty if removed.
 * **FC#####.ttf** – Temporary font used by `TFONTTESTFORM` (the last five characters in the filename are numeric).
 Version 3.0 until 6.5 names the font as **FC Test Font ######** (the last six characters are numeric).
 * **fc12.cfg** – Configuration file for version 12.0 & above.
+* **FCOutDrw.dll** – Dynamic link library used for advanced outlines (version 10 & above).
+Installed in the system root directory.
 * **fcp5.cfg** (version 5.0 and 5.6) – Configuration file located in the system root directory.
 * **fcppreview.txt** (version 3.0 until 4.5) – Text used in `TFONTTESTFORM`.
 The text is restored to factory defaults if removed.
 * **fntXX.tmp** or **fntXXX.tmp** – Temporary font used when saving (the last two or three characters in the filename are letter and number combos).